Daniel-Mietchen/events/SORTEE-2021.md

 ## Workshops

-- Building open scholarly profiles via Scholia
+- Visualizing the research ecosystem of ecosystem research via Wikidata

 ## Short Presentations

-Lessons learned from publishing all around the research cycle
+- Insights from publishing all along the research cycle
+- Ask Open Science: an open Q & A site for questions all around open science

 # See also